NNPDF/nnpdf/doc/sphinx/source/vp/reports.rst

 1. The `main` flag

 The `main: True` flag can only affect one report per run.
-It has the effect of setting the name `index.html`, which comes handy for visualizing the uploaded result in the server.
+It has the effect of setting the name `index.html`, which comes in handy for visualizing the uploaded result in the server.

 The main flag also tries to open the web browser when the report finishes.
 The